horacioxf/Azure-SIEM/README.md

 ## Introduction

 In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
 I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+The metrics I will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL (Malicious Flows allowed into my honeynet)

 ## Architecture Before Hardening / Security Controls
 ![Architecture Before Hardening_Security Controls drawio](https://github.com/horacioxf/Azure-SOC/assets/100793672/40d5f438-66a9-4766-b1d2-a9a630f22c64)